Scheduling with Gaps: New Models and Algorithms: Minimizing Total Flow Time with a Budget for Gaps

 To justify correctness, we need to explain why the above recurrence holds.
 Consider a schedule that realizes $\TotalFlow_{j,g}$.
 From Lemma~\ref{lem: max flow opt form}, since we are minimizing the total flow, we can assume that job $j$ is scheduled at $r_j$.
 Let $i$ be the first job of the last block.
 As we calculated earlier, the contribution of this block to the total flow is $W_{i,j}$.
-The minimum flow of the remaining jobs $1,2,...,i-1$, is independent of how jobs $i,...,j$ are scheduled, so (inductively) it is equal $\TotalFlow_{i-1,g-1}$.
+The schedule for the remaining jobs, $1,2,...,i-1$, has at most $g-1$ gaps and must have optimum total flow time, so (inductively) its total flow time is equal $\TotalFlow_{i-1,g-1}$.